MoonDSAI/coursera/README.md

 - assignments/Contains final project submissions and peer-graded assignment notebooks.

-- screenshots/Captured images of code outputs and dashboards required by Coursera assignments.

 - README.mdThis file, providing an overview and usage instructions.

 ## Notebooks and Exercises